Kamil-Anil/Kamil-Anil.github.io/_pages/talks.md

 If anyone is interested, I recommend to watch movie without looking subject and trailer of the movie.
 Thus, you will also wonder how to be sure you do not spend your life like Truman Burbank.
 And If you have answer, I would like to hear that!

 **Empire Strikes Back**

+Star Wars is massive fictional universe including some quite well stories and some quite worst stories.
+I think over the years it lost its spirit and new movies become just bad copies of old ones.
+So, if I looked history of that universe and choose one movie to remember, I would use my chance for Empire Strikes Back, second movie of original trilogy.
+While original trilogy itself was grounbreaking for sci-fi genre, among original movies Empire Strikes Back stands alone at the top.
+Its one of the best (for me, best one) sequal movie of all time.
+It carries story to another level and it presents most remarkable villan of all time with simple but impressive charachter relationships.

 Books